dshaplyko/github_copilot_practice/readme.md

 ### Step 9: Refactor a Method
 1. **Review a new method with bad practices**:
-    - Review the `calculateStatistics` method in `AdvancedOperations.mjs` that calculates statistics for a set of numbers but utilizes bad practices and violates DRY, KISS, SOLID, and other principles.
+    - Review the `calculateStatistics` method in `src/AdvancedOperations.mjs` that calculates statistics for a set of numbers but utilizes bad practices and violates DRY, KISS, SOLID, and other principles.

 2. **Refactor the method**:
     - Use GitHub Copilot's refactor feature to refactor the `calculateStatistics` method to follow DRY, KISS, SOLID, and other principles.